Introduction

 wget --output-document install.sh https://get.epic-eic.org ./install.sh -v <<version>> eic-shellRunning eic-shell should now open the specified version.
 You can check this by running “eic-info”.
 Now you can open root to check your root version.

 root --versionThe version output will printed in the format 6.XX.YY.
 These numbers XX and YY will be used in the next part of the challenge to find your campaign files.
-To solve task 1, put your two values into the following equation - \(XX - YY + 9\).
-The solution to this equation is your answer from task 1!
+Use them in the answer checker at the bottom of this page!

 ./eic-shell --version <<version>>onceeic-shellis installed